justinpage/building-evolutionary-architectures/chapter-7.md

 	- Initially good but turns into a mistake
 	- Better alternatives exist for most antipatterns
 - Pitfall
-	- Superficially good but immediately reveals itself to be a path
+	- Superficially good but immediately reveals itself to be a bad path

 ### Technical Architecture